Fairfield Heights: Culture

 Assyrian Sports and Cultural Club is the prominent club in the suburb.
-The club was originally opened in 1990, in The Boulevarde, where it held liquor and gaming licenses.
+The club originally opened in 1990 on The Boulevarde, where it held both liquor and gaming licenses.
 In 1997 the Club bought the premises at 52–54 Stanbrook Street.
 The project of turning the gymnasium, squash courts and fruit shop into a club began in January 2000.
 The new club site was opened by former Mayor Anwar Khoshaba in a ceremony that was visited by politicians, Councillors and many Assyrians.
 In 2003, the reception hall was built and the club grounds were expanded to fit weddings and other social events.

-Two of the longest-term commercial residents of Fairfield Heights are Uncle Bill's Barber Shop and the Brown Jug Hotel.
-Uncle Bill's barber shop was established in 1963 and stayed open until COVID shut down all businesses in the area, with service resuming in 2022 under a new barber with a new interior and a new name.
-The Brown Jug Hotel was built in the late 1960s as the Town Inn, by Ronald Leslie Tooby, a Bathurst born veteran of World War II.
-After being sold multiple times it acquired the current name on the 9th of August 1971.
-ABC Bicycles was another long-term commercial resident until its closure in 2015.
-The Commonwealth Bank had a branch there for over 50 years until it was closed in 2019 as a cost-cutting measure.
+A small public plaza area exists adjacent to the Woolworths supermarket.
+Alfresco dining is limited along The Boulevarde.

 One series of the television show Fat Pizza was filmed at a restaurant location in the commercial area.
 Housos, another television show from the makers of Fat Pizza was filmed on location at the northern end of The Boulevarde where it becomes a cul-de-sac.